portainer/portainer-docs/docs/v2.0/deploy/windows10.md

 # Deploy Portainer in Windows 10

-## Deploy Portainer in Kubernetes trough Docker Desktop.
+## Deploy Portainer in Kubernetes through Docker Desktop.

 You can deploy Portainer in a Kubernetes environment in Windows using Docker Desktop.
 Note: This scenario is for testing purpose only.